Dare to Dream Small

 We can’t lose sight of the big dream or where we’re going.
 The end is the goal, like a mountain towering above us.
-But as we learn to focus on each step, not just the summit, we devote the time, energy, discipline, and drive to conquering that step, not the entire mountain all at once.
+I don't subscribe to the idea that the journey is more important than the destination.
+However, as we learn to focus on each step, not just the summit, we devote the time, energy, discipline, and drive to conquering that step, not the entire mountain all at once.

 Reach for the clouds.
 Go ahead, but don’t be afraid to celebrate the first time you get a few inches off the ground.